cpeeyush/springboot-samples/02-sample-api-with-postgres-db/sample-api-postgres-db/README.md

-# Sample REST API with POSTGRES DB
+# Sample REST API with Postgres DB

+- Interacting with Postgres DB using Spring JPA.
+- Unit Testing with mocking and assertions.
+- Integration test with Testcontainers and RestAssured.

 ## Start Docker